Enumeration, structural and dimensional synthesis of robotic hands: theory and implementation: Introduction

+Hand design, when oriented to grasping tasks, yields usually simpler or under-actuated hands; new efforts are devoted to obtaining under-actuated or simple hands with variable degrees of dexterity \cite{Dollar:2014,Dollar:2018,Salisbury:2014,Ciocarlie:2018}.

+Hands for in-hand manipulation tend to be more complex either in structure, joint type or fingertip type, especially if a wide range of manipulation actions are targeted \cite{Salisbury:2020}; however, most of them are anthropomorphic in design \cite{Vamvoudakis:2019}.

-A task-based, systematic design process, needs to consider both the enumeration of topologies, or structural synthesis, and the dimensioning of the selected topologies, the dimensional synthesis, followed by a stage of detailed design and implementation.
+A task-based, systematic design process for robot hand kinematics, needs to consider the enumeration of topologies or structural synthesis, and the dimensioning of the selected topologies -the dimensional synthesis- followed by a stage of detailed design and implementation.

-The literature in type or structural synthesis is vast, especially for linkages with closed loops, which present bigger challenges in their classification.
-Type or structural synthesis is based on subgroups of motion, following \cite{Herve:1978} and on the use of screw theory, such as \cite{KongGosselin:2004}, among others \cite{Zeng2012}, combined with graph theory for the enumeration and classification.
+The literature in type or structural synthesis is vast, especially for linkages with closed loops, which present more significant challenges in their classification.
+Type or structural synthesis is based on subgroups of motion, following \cite{Herve:1978}, and on the use of screw theory, such as \cite{KongGosselin:2004}, among others \cite{Zeng2012}, combined with graph theory for the enumeration and classification.
 Most of the current methods are based on defining subgroups of motion or subspaces of potential velocities for the system.
 A task-based approach for the structural synthesis needs to take into account the shape of the desired workspace, or kinematic task.
-Pucheta \cite{Pucheta2013} applied a graph theory-based method and precision position method consecutively for planar linkages and for multiple kinematic tasks.
-Results on structural synthesis of hands based on mobility while grasping an object has been studied in \cite{Tsai:2002} and \cite{SalisburyRoth:1983}, and more recently in \cite{Ozgur:2014}.
+Pucheta \cite{Pucheta2013} applied a graph theory-based method and precision position method consecutively for planar linkages and multiple kinematic tasks.
+Results on the structural synthesis of hands based on mobility while grasping an object has been studied in \cite{Tsai:2002,SalisburyRoth:1983}, and more recently in \cite{Ozgur:2014}.
+Our research in the type synthesis for structural hands can be found in \cite{tamimi2018structural}, where some of the ideas further developed in section IV of this article were outlined.

-For the dimensional synthesis stage, most of the research has focused on the design of individual, underactuated fingers; see \cite{Robson:2014} and \cite{Ceccarelli:2015}.
+For the dimensional synthesis stage, most of the research has focused on the design of individual, underactuated fingers; see \cite{Robson:2014,Ceccarelli:2015,Alici:2019} for a traditional approach.
 The first tool for the systematic dimensional synthesis of complete multi-fingered robotic hands for given manipulation tasks, up to the authors' knowledge, was developed by Simo-Serra et al. \cite{Simo-Serra:2011}.
-This tool allows to design multi-fingered robotic hands with a set of common wrist joints and a palm branching in different number of fingers, see also \cite{SimoSerra:2012}, and \cite{SimoSerra:2014} for its theoretical development.
+This tool allows us to design multi-fingered robotic hands with a set of common wrist joints and a palm branching in the different number of fingers, see also \cite{SimoSerra:2012,SimoSerra:2014} for its theoretical development.